jumpingjoy/watchnationpro/_posts/2021-01-06-smartwatch-for-men.md

 These are the features that must be included in every outdoor hunting and fishing watch that makes them best.

-### Why do you need a womens smartwatch?
+### Why do you need a mens smartwatch?
-To better understand the benefits of smartwatches, we must know about the various challenges that ladies and elderly women face in day-to-day life and learn how smartwatches help resolve these challenges.
+To better understand the benefits of smartwatches, we must know about the various challenges that gents and elderly men face in day-to-day life and learn how smartwatches help resolve these challenges.

 #### 1. Miss your health?: Use Smartwatch health Tracking Features
-{% include image.html img="women-missing-exercise.webp" alt="Women-missing-exercise" caption="Missing Exercise?" align="left" %}
+{% include image.html img="men-missing-exercise.webp" alt="men-missing-exercise" caption="Missing Exercise?" align="left" %}
 You may not find time to exercise due to household things and caring for family and children which may lead to obesity.
 More than one-third of adults present in the US are obese.
 Obesity is known to have caused more deaths than being underweight.
 You can have smartwatch which can help you get reminded of your exercises and workouts, and the health tracking features of the smartwatch can provide you workouts statistics.

 #### 2. Do you travel alone and some strangers stalk you?: Emergency SOS alert your friends/family and police
 {% include image.html img="stranger-danger.webp" alt="Stranger danger" caption="dangers of stranger?" align="right" %}
-You may be stalked by someone when you return from the office or travel alone. __ number of women are reported to stalk daily. — number of women are kidnapped and raped daily world over.
-Safety is the most important concern for women and ensures all precautions are taken care of while traveling.
+You may be stalked by someone when you return from the office or travel alone. __ number of men are reported to stalk daily. — number of men are kidnapped and raped daily world over.
+Safety is the most important concern for men and ensures all precautions are taken care of while traveling.
 GPS tracking and navigation in smartwatch can help you during need.

 #### 3. Do you find it difficult to hold a smartphone and multi-task?: Avoid using the phone to the maximum
-{% include image.html img="multitasking-women.webp" alt="multitasking-women" caption="Finding difficult to multitask?" align="left" %}
+{% include image.html img="multitasking-men.webp" alt="multitasking-men" caption="Finding difficult to multitask?" align="left" %}
 Are you a working person who travels frequently?
 Whenever you are traveling, you might find it difficult to take calls through mobile might be difficult for you.

 You may find it challenging to handle your kid, your office bag, and your mobile phone at the same time amid congestion.
 Even if you use your earphone headset, you might find it challenging to handle it.
 While using a headset, you cannot initiate calls through the headset.
 GPS can let your family know where you are.